-Our new Get on Board campaign is aimed at making sure the individuals who serve on licensing boards—and, as a result, NCARB’s Board of Directors—are as diverse as the communities they serve.
+The Get on Board campaign aims to ensure the individuals who serve on licensing boards—and, as a result, NCARB’s Board of Directors—are as diverse as the communities they serve.
 With the help of the National Organization of Minority Architects (NOMA), we’re working to help spread awareness about open volunteer positions on state boards and recommend diverse, qualified professionals to serve on those boards.

 How you can get involved: Check our list of open board positions and share them with your architecture community!
-If you have questions, you can contact your local board or reach out to us at firstname.lastname@example.org.
+If you have questions, you can contact your local board or contact us at firstname.lastname@example.org.

 Baseline on Belonging

-Founded by NOMA Executive Director Tiffany Brown, 400 Forward provides young girls with a comprehensive introduction to architecture and supports African American women working to earn a license.
-The initiative’s goal is to seek out and support the next 400 Black female architects through exposure, mentorship, and financial assistance.
+Founded by NOMA Executive Director Tiffany Brown, 400 Forward provides young girls with a comprehensive introduction to architecture and supports Black women working to earn a license.
+The initiative aims to seek out and support the next 400 Black female architects through exposure to learning opportunities, mentorship, and financial assistance.

 ACE Mentor Program